samueldsingh/data-engineering/interview_questions/13-functions.md

 Using map:  [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]
 Reduce data  193
 ```

+## Explain the scope of variable using LEGB rule

 The LEGB rule is an acronym that stands for Local, Enclosing, Global, and Built-in.
 It describes the order in which Python searches for variables in different scopes.
 Here's an explanation of each scope: